asp28/efsserver/README.md

 This application was built to run alongside a client-side desktop application.
 Project was made for a Final Year Project at the University Of Sussex.

+## Details

+Postgres login details can be found in the server application.properties Login details can be found in the readme for the desktop application